 People always say "code and then test," I prefer “test and then code."

-Charles is an HTTP proxy / HTTP monitor / Reverse Proxy that helps you to view all of the HTTP and HTTPS traffic between the app you are testing and the Internet.
+Charles is an HTTP proxy that helps you to inspect HTTP/S traffic.
+For the purposes of this tutorial, we will focus on Charles as a man-in-the-middle between the app you are testing on a mobile device and the Internet.

-To be able to use Charles on the iPhone you need to do the following:
+To be able to use Charles on iOS you need to do the following:

 - Tap on Wi-Fi

-It differs from device to device but it can go something like this:
+It differs from device to device, but it usually goes something like this:

 - Go to “Settings”